ray-project/ray/doc/source/internals-overview.rst

 - When an object store on a particular node fills up, it will begin evicting objects in a least-recently-used manner.
-If an object that is needed later is evicted, then the call to ``ray.get`` for that object will initiate the reconstruction of the object (by replaying the task that created the object).
+If an object that is needed later is evicted, then the call to ``ray.get`` for that object will initiate the reconstruction of the object.
+The local scheduler will attempt to reconstruct the object by replaying its task lineage.

+TODO: Limitations on reconstruction.

 Getting an object ID
 --------------------